Venues of the 2026 Winter Olympics and Paralympics: Cortina d'Ampezzo cluster

-Valtellina Cluster
+Valtellina cluster

-Bormio contains one competition venue for two Olympic sports, while Livigno contains two competition venues for two Olympic sports.
-In both towns, existing hotels will be act as the Olympic Villages, with four in the former and three in the latter.
+Bormio contained one competition venue for two Olympic sports, while Livigno contained two competition venues for two Olympic sports.
+In both towns, existing hotels acted as the Olympic Villages, with four in the former and three in the latter.
 On 11 December 2024, Livigno Aerials & Moguls Park was inaugurated as the first venue to be ready for the 2026 Games.